khansgitaccount/hardwareinfo/README.md

 To build and run the application, you need to have the following software installed:

-- Android Studio (version X.X.X or higher)
+- Android Studio (Android Studio Flamingo | 2022.2.1 or higher)
-- Android SDK (minimum API level XX)
+- Android SDK (minimum API level 24)

 ## Installation